 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-The City of Kerrville is accepting applications for employment at the Olympic Pool this summer.
+The City of Kerrville Parks and Recreation Department is accepting applications for employment at the Olympic Pool this summer.

 The City of Kerrville Public Works Department would like to inform residents of the local number to call for Republic Services when there is an issue with their trash or other curbside collection services.
 The direct line to call is (830) 522-3062.

 The City of Kerrville would like to announce that positions are available for appointment to the Parks and Recreation Advisory Board.
 Board members serve two-year terms expected to begin in April.

 The City of Kerrville announces that candidate application packets are available for persons interested in running on the May 1, 2021 ballot for a place on the Kerrville City Council.

 The City of Kerrville Public Works, Solid Waste Division would like to remind citizens about their free bulk waste drop-off voucher for the first quarter of 2021.
 The voucher is intended for residents who have an active account for solid waste services.

 The City of Kerrville’s Planning Division, a division of Development Services, is now using MyGovernmentOnline as its database for planning-related cases.